 Sometimes mistakes in the drawings are caught in this process before they are executed in the field, saving everybody time and expense.
 And the submittals schedule is always a good indicator of whether the job is proceeding in a timely fashion.

-Differing field dimensions
+Verify field conditions & dimensions

-One of the main requirements of submittals, particularly shop drawings is that they take into account the actual field conditions and dimensions.
+One of the main requirements of submittals, particularly shop drawings, is that they take into account the actual field conditions and dimensions.
 Invariably, site conditions are often slightly different than the planned dimensions.

 If these field conditions aren’t verified, materials of the wrong size and quantity can arrive on site costing time and money.